microsoft/promptflow-rag-project-template/README.md

 13) Click on the promptflow icon on the left ribbon of vscode
 14) Go to "Batch Run History" section and choose your recent run(s), then click on the Visualize.

-Steps for experimentation
+Steps for experimentation:

-15) Similar to step3 open the flow.dag.yaml file.
+1) Similar to step a.3 open the flow.dag.yaml file.
 Locate a prompt node and clone it.
 It will create a new variant and associated jinja file.
 Make the changes to the prompt in the jinja file.
 You may also make the changes to the open ai variables such as temperature in the cloned node in the flow.dag.yaml.
 You may create multiple variants for clonable nodes.
 Then save the file.
-16) Finally, go through all the steps for the batch evaluations again to obtain evaluations for all the variants and compare the results.
+2) Finally, go through all the steps for the batch evaluations again to obtain evaluations for all the variants and compare the results.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a